 New Energy Economy, Albuquerque Bernalillo County Water Utility Authority (“ABCWUA”), the Office of the New Mexico Attorney General, Bernalillo County, Sierra Club, and PRC Staff filed exceptions objecting to the Hearing Examiner’s Recommended Decision in the Four Corners “abandonment” (not closure) case.
-All argued:

 “Abandonment” and sale to NTEC is not in the public interest and should be denied because it will prolong the burning of coal;

 A financing order for $300M plus interest would foist costs onto ratepayers and would amount to a travesty of justice; and

 There was sufficient record evidence to determine that PNM was imprudent when it reinvested in and extended the life of the Four Corners coal plant.

 United we have a chance to make the case for climate and economic justice as the PRC weighs their final decision.
 Here are a couple of noteworthy zingers from exceptions filed last week:

 “Securitizing PNM’s stranded assets through a non-bypassable charge represents a significant detriment to consumers which must be considered by the Commission.
 If approved, the Commission loses all authority over the FCPP, but ratepayers will continue to pay for the carbon polluting facility well past its likely operating lifetime.
 The only transition to carbon free energy will be on paper, from PNM’s generation portfolio, with no measurable reduction in carbon dioxide (“CO2”) emissions.”
 ABCWUA/Bernalillo County, p.
 10.